programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction.
 The graph illustrates that tweets from verified accounts gets more attention than tweets from non-verified accounts.

-{% include figure.html filename="scalable-reading-of-structured-data-3.png" caption="Means of different interaction count dispersed on verified status in the period from 4 December 2021 until 13 December 2021.
+{% include figure.html filename="scalable-reading-of-structured-data-3.png" alt="Bar chart that shows the average number of likes for tweets from non-verified and verified acocunts.
+The average for non-verified accounts is 1 and the average for verified accounts is approximately 108." caption="Means of different interaction count dispersed on verified status in the period from 4 December 2021 until 13 December 2021.
 The total number of tweets was 2435." %}

 # Step 3: Reproducible and Systematic Selection of datapoints for Close Reading